solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Server supports security principals in Azure Active Directory, like users and groups, for data-plane access management.
 Using AAD data-plane access management allows organizations to enforce credential policies, specify authentication modes, and more.

-> Learn how to configure Azure Active Directory authentication for Azure
-> Database for MySQL Single Server from the [Microsoft docs.]
+Refer to the [Microsoft docs] for more information.

 ## Development editor tools